wootapa/wa-object-evaluator-ol/README.md

 Don't forget to wrap in  `encodeURI` to avoid encoding issues.

 ## Objects
 Just as operator values it's not required to pass an ol/Feature as the evaluation object.
 However, if you want to compare anything else than geometries, an ol/Feature is required.
-That said, object can be an ol Feature/Geometry, geojson, wkt, geojson or an array(2=point, 4=extent=polygon).
+That said, object can be an ol Feature/Geometry, wkt, geojson or an array(2=point, 4=extent=polygon).

 ## An example
-So maybe you have a bunch of points and Johnny asked you for all wells.
+So maybe you have a bunch of featuers and Johnny asked you for all wells.
 ```javascript
 const oe = and().eq('type', 'well').done();
 ```